DE{CODE}: New Features for Headless WordPress

 So at this point, we have created our content model in the WordPress back end to store the data we need for these photos, and we’ve created two new photo posts for us to use to try to consume on our front-end app.
 And next, you might be wondering, well, how are we going to pull this data out of WordPress so that we can go use it in our front-end application?

-There’s a very cool feature that Atlas Content Modeler shows off to make that very easy.
+There’s a very cool feature that Headless WordPress Content Modeler shows off to make that very easy.
 So I’ll go back to Content Modeler here and find our photos model, and click the little ellipsis dot icon here.
 And I will go to Open in Graphical.
 So as soon as I click this, it will compose a query for me that includes this content model we created, photos.

 And it grabs the first 10 of those, and then it includes this GraphQL fragment below that has all of the fields we had created, including the custom ones.
 So if you’ll notice, we added the photo title, we had our image, we had the description, and then the subjects.
 So this is super handy for seeing what this data looks like in the GraphQL schema.
 So go ahead and hit this button to execute this query.